attrayadas/devops-for-developers-notes/README.md

 10. Save it
 11. Build will start automatically
-12. We need not define separate stage for Notification as it doesn't come under CI/CD (it will come in Post)
+12. We need to not define a separate stage for Notification as it doesn't come under CI/CD (it will come in Post)
 ```
 To send a email for every build:
 System > Extended Email Notification > Select always from a drop down menu